 Note that the scoped merge of two DRSs of the form (79) has again that same form; therefore scoped merge application may be repeated to deal with more than two arguments, leading to recursively nested quantifier interpretations.
+For example, in a clause with three pairwise scoped arguments corresponding to three NPs expressing the quantified arguments of a ditransitive verb (such as "give"), when the first argument outscopes the second and the second outscopes the third, this leads to an interpretation structure like (83).

-The interpretation of participation link structures for non-quantifying NPs that refer to a single participant (proper names, definite descriptions, singular pronominal NPs) has the form (83), which is formally similar to (80), but where the discourse referent 'z' ranges over individuals.
+The interpretation of participation link structures for non-quantifying NPs that refer to a single participant (proper names, definite descriptions, singular pronominal NPs) has the form (84), which is formally similar to (80), but where the discourse referent 'z' ranges over individuals.